confluentinc/event-streaming-patterns/docs/stream-processing/wait-for-n-events.md

 ---
 seo:
-  title: Wait for N Events
+  title: Wait For N Events
-  description: Waiting for N events in a stream.
+  description: An application can wait to trigger processing until an Event Stream has received a set number of Events.
 ---

-# Wait for N Events
+# Wait For N Events

 Sometimes [Events](../event/event.md) become significant after they've happened several times.

-A user can try to log in 5 times, but after that we'll lock their account.
-A parcel delivery will be attempted 3 times before asking the customer to collect it from the depot.
-A gamer gets a trophy after they've killed their 100th Blarg.
+A user can try to log in five times, but after that we'll lock their account.
+A parcel delivery will be attempted three times before we ask the customer to collect it from the depot.
+A gamer gets a trophy after they've killed their hundredth Blarg.

-How do we efficiently watch for logically similar events?
+How can we efficiently watch for logically similar Events?

 ## Problem

-How can an application wait for a certain number of events to occur before performing processing?
+How can an application wait for a certain number of Events to occur before performing processing?

 ## Solution
 ![wait for N events](../img/wait-for-n-events.svg)

-To consider related events as a group, we need to group them by a given key, and then count the occurrences of that key.
+To consider related Events as a group, we need to group them by a given key, and then count the occurrences of that key.

 ## Implementation

-In ksqlDB we can easily create a [Projection Table](../table/projection-table.md) that groups and counts events by a particular key.
+In the streaming database [ksqlDB](https://ksqldb.io/), we can easily create a [Projection Table](../table/projection-table.md) that groups and counts Events by a particular key.

-As an example, imagine we are handling very large financial transactions.
-We only want to process them once they've been reviewed and approved by 2 managers.
+As an example, imagine that we are handling very large financial transactions.
+We only want to process these transactions after they've been reviewed and approved by two managers.

-We'll start with a stream of signed events from managers:
+We'll start with a stream of signed Events from managers:

 ```sql
 CREATE OR REPLACE STREAM trade_reviews (